SchokiCoder/book_modern_c/src/5_conditions.md

 Much better to write and read.
 Use switches when appropriate and with care.
 Every case must be ended with "break" if you want to do just one thing.
 If the break is not set, the next case will run as well.
-So forget the break statement in one case, and you can prepare for the fallout of unintended variable manipulations down the line.
+So forget the break statement in one case, and you can prepare for a fallout of unintended variable manipulations down the line.
 The "default" branch works like the "else" branch in an if-chain.

-Don't forget that C is a low level language, basically a thin abstraction over assembly, the language of the machine.
+Don't forget that C is a low level language, which is basically a thin abstraction over assembly, the language of the machine.
-That means you can't just toss a string into a switch or anything that isn't a number.
+That means you can't just toss a string into a switch, or anything that isn't a number.

 ## Operators